 - El Camino College provides worker's compensation coverage for students, at no cost, who are assigned to a clinical education center.
 The coverage is in effect while the student is on-site at the clinical facility.
 The student must be officially enrolled in the designated clinical course to have valid coverage.
 No student is permitted to attend any clinical course until they have completed the required enrollment procedure at El Camino College. - 2.
 This insurance covers an injury the student may receive during a clinical assignment.
 Injury must occur during the student's assigned clinical class time. - 3.
 To file a worker's compensation claim, the student must adhere to the following protocol: - a.
-Immediately Report the injury to the appropriate clinical supervisor at the student's clinical site and contact the Program Director and/or Clinical Coordinator by cell phone or text message. - Program Director Dawn Charman @ Cell (909) 851-7575 - Clinical Coordinator Eric Villa @ Cell (310) 427-4959 - b.
+Immediately Report the injury to the appropriate clinical supervisor at the student's clinical site and contact the Program Director and/or Clinical Coordinator by cell phone or text message. - Program Director Dawn Charman @ (310) 660-3593 ext.
+3247 or Cell (909) 851 7575 - Interim Director after 6/24- Michele Perez @ ext.
+3030 or Cell (310) 749- 4443 - Clinical Coordinator Eric Villa @ ext.
+5901 or Cell (310) 427-4959 - b.
 Complete the reporting documentation as required by the clinical site and complete the attached El Camino College's "Report of Industrial Injury" form. - c.
 Get medical attention as needed: The severity of the injury determines whether the student should receive first aid treatment at the clinical site or be referred to the Urgent Care Facility contracted with ECC.
 If immediate medical attention is required at the clinical site, the student must inform the health care provider of ECC's worker's compensation coverage.
 An approval form for treatment must be obtained from Valerie Wagner in the Office of Health and Safety at (310) 660 3156, or Program Official.
 (Program Director, Clinical Coordinator, Clinical Educator or Clinical Instructor) - d.
 The student must provide a copy of the Report of Industrial Injury form to the Program Director or Clinical Coordinator, who in turn will fill out the Supervisor's Report of Injury form. - e.
 Report injury to ECC Office of Health and Safety in person or at (310) 660 3156 regarding your claim within 24 hours.
 If the incident occurs during the weekend, it must be reported the next working day.
 The Office of Health and Safety will coordinate the worker's compensation claim process.